Skip to content

 Deadline

-The Directive has been applicable since 28 June 2025 — all products placed on the market and services provided after that date must comply.
-Next milestone: Member States may defer the obligation for accessible emergency communications to the single European emergency number 112 until 28 June 2027 at the latest [Art.
+28 June 2025 — all covered products placed on the market and services provided to consumers after this date must comply [Art.
+31(2)].
+Transitional period: service providers may continue using products lawfully in use before 28 June 2025 until 28 June 2030 [Art.
+32(1)].
+Self-service terminals lawfully in use before 28 June 2025 may be used until the end of their economically useful life, but no longer than 20 years after entry into use [Art.
+32(2)].
+Member States may defer obligations under Art.
+4(8) until 28 June 2027 at the latest [Art.
 31(3)].
-Transitional period: service providers may continue using pre-existing products until 28 June 2030; self-service terminals lawfully in use before 28 June 2025 may continue until end of economic useful life, but no longer than 20 years after entry into use [Art.
-32].

 Risk